All current, open RFPs are available via the Grants page.

 Proposals should propose and justify a budget for up to USD $25,000, in addition to the cost-share amount.

 Please refer to the RFP for any restrictions in the use of grant funds.
-In general, the budget should be reasonable, well justified, and in accordance with activities that can be convincingly demonstrated to be related to the objectives of the proposed program.
-Diverse activities may be proposed as long as they are clearly described and reasonably budgeted as part of the proposed program to build the capacity of the partnering institutions, and encourage and promote mobility in either or both directions.
-While the Innovation Fund does not provide direct scholarships, applicant HEIs are encouraged to use portions of the grant to administer their own scholarships, travel grants, or partial funding mechanisms to students to encourage study abroad between the eligible countries.
+In general, the budget should be reasonable, well-justified, and in accordance with activities that can be convincingly demonstrated to be related to the objectives of the proposed program.
+Diverse activities—including those listed above—may be proposed as long as they are clearly described and reasonably budgeted as part of the proposed program to build the capacity of the partnering institutions, and to encourage and promote mobility in either or both directions.

 There is no limit on the percentage of funding that should be allocated for certain activities or line items, but the budgetary description should provide justification and address sustainability of the proposal.

-RFPs clearly state that the budget must provide a detailed breakdown of program costs and adhere to the format stipulated.
+RFPs clearly state that the budget must provide a detailed breakdown (i.e., calculations) of program costs.
 It is recommended that you use the Budget Summary Template, adding activities as needed.

 The indirect rate is typically that which an institution charges for costs associated with facilities (operation and maintenance) and administration (departmental and central), and that cannot be readily and specifically attributed to a given activity in the proposed program.

-RFPs do not prescribe a specific indirect rate and grant funds may be used toward indirect costs, however, given the size of the awards, institutions may consider proposing significant counterpart funding to compensate for the lower amount of available direct program funds for the proposed project.
-Generally, cost-effectiveness is considered during the review process.
+Yes, indirect costs may be requested as part of the grant, and there is no prescribed indirect rate; however, given the size of the Innovation Fund awards, institutions may consider proposing significant counterpart funding to compensate for the lower amount of available direct program funds for the proposed project.
+Generally, we recommend cost-sharing indirect costs, but if this is not possible, then we recommend that you charge no more than 20% of the grant to cover indirect costs.
+It is important to note that cost-effectiveness is considered during the proposal evaluation process.

-The RFPs do not prescribe a specific administrative rate, but cost-effectiveness will be considered during the review process.
-Given the size of the awards, organizations with high overhead rates may consider proposing significant counterpart funding to compensate for the lower amount of available direct program funds for the proposed project.
+There is no prescribed specific administrative rate, but given the size of the Innovation Fund awards, organizations with high overhead rates may consider proposing significant counterpart funding to compensate for the lower amount of available direct program funds for the proposed project.

-Proposals should focus on creating sustainable study abroad programs within HEIs.
-The budget should be reasonable, well justified, and in accordance with activities that can be convincingly demonstrated to be related to the objectives of the proposed program.
+Proposals should focus on providing international academic and/or training exchanges for students and creating sustainable study abroad programs within HEIs.
+Grant funds may be used to cover faculty costs in implementing the proposed program, not for individual professional development.
+In general, the budget should be reasonable, well-justified, and related to the objectives of the proposed program.

-Budget must include cost-share, which may include cash or in-kind contributions.
-Non-monetary share or contribution may be included.
-Typically in past proposals, costs associated with laboratory usage have been included where applicable, but not classrooms.
-There is no minimum or maximum percentage required for the cost-share; however, applicants are strongly encouraged to provide cost sharing and additional funding on at least a 1:1 ratio in support of its proposed activities.
-HEIs that demonstrate cost sharing that would not happen without this grant money will be considered favorably, as an incentive to bring additional local resources to bear on increasing study abroad in the region.
-In previous competitions, cost sharing by winning proposals averaged more than 1.5 to 1, which means that for each $1 dollar of the grant fund, institutions (and their partners) contribute $1.5 dollars.
+Yes, the budget must include cost-share, which may include cash or in-kind contributions from involved institutions.
+Non-monetary share or contribution may also be included.
+In past proposals, costs typically associated with laboratory usage have been included where applicable, but not classrooms.
+In previous competitions, cost sharing by winning proposals averaged more than 1.5 to 1, which means that for each $1 dollar of the grant fund, institutions (and their partners) have matched and contributed $1.5 dollars.

 Either will be acceptable.